Medically reviewed by Drugs.com. Last updated on Apr 28, 2021.

 Breast calcifications are calcium deposits within breast tissue.
-They appear as white spots or flecks on a mammogram but can't be felt during a breast exam.
+They appear as white spots or flecks on a mammogram.

-Breast calcifications are common on mammograms, and they're especially prevalent after menopause.
-Although breast calcifications are usually noncancerous (benign), certain patterns of calcifications — such as tight clusters with irregular shapes — may indicate breast cancer or precancerous changes to breast tissue.
+Breast calcifications are common on mammograms, and they're especially prevalent after age 50.
+Although breast calcifications are usually noncancerous (benign), certain patterns of calcifications — such as tight clusters with irregular shapes and fine appearance — may indicate breast cancer or precancerous changes to breast tissue.

 On a mammogram, breast calcifications can appear as macrocalcifications or microcalcifications.